brandonedits/DataTable-Configurator/README.md

 # DataTable Configurator
 > Use DataTable Configurator to connect to a database.
 Table columns are displayed using DataTables.
-Configure your DataTable using the controls below the DataTable.
+Enable or disable DataTable extensions and plugins on the fly with custom controls.

 ## Deployment Instructions